 In addition to the type of routine maintenance you might be willing to perform, your unit should be inspected regularly by a properly trained service technician.
-An inspection (preferably each year, but at least every other year) should include the following:
+An inspection (preferably each year) should include the following:

-- 1. Inspection and, if required, cleaning of the outdoor and indoor coils - Inspection and, if required, cleaning of the indoor coil drain pan. - 3.
-Inspection and cleaning of blower wheel housing and - Inspection of all supply-air and return-air ducts for leaks, obstructions, and insulation integrity.
+- 1. Inspection and, if required, cleaning of the outdoor and indoor coils. - 2.
+Inspection and, if required, cleaning of the indoor coil drain pan. - 3.
+Inspection and cleaning of blower wheel housing and motor. - 4.
+Inspection of all supply-air and return-air ducts for leaks, obstructions, and insulation integrity.
 Any problems found should be resolved at this time. - 5.
 Inspection of the unit base to ensure that no cracks, gaps, etc., exist which may cause a hazardous condition. - 6.
 Inspection of the unit casing for signs of deterioration. - 7.
 Inspection of all electrical wiring and components to assure proper connection. - 8.
 Inspection for leaks in the refrigerant circuit.
-Pressure check to determine appropriate refrigerant charge. - Inspection of compressor oil level by service person to ensure proper oil level is maintained in the compressor when it is installed and running. - Operational check of the unit to determine working conditions.
-Repair or adjustment should be made at this time
+Pressure check to determine appropriate refrigerant charge. - 9.
+Operational check of the unit to determine working conditions.
+Repair or adjustment should be made at this time.